Contact Us for a Free Consultation (213) 542-0979

 Domestic violence cases are subject to strict legislation by our government.
 This means that certain mandatory minimum sentences have been established for such cases, underscoring the serious legal consequences involved.

 Suppose the root of the problem involves some sort of an issue with a family member, a boyfriend, a girlfriend, a husband, a wife — some sort of a significant other.
-In that case, there's certain minimum sentences that apply to the particular case.
+In that case, certain minimum sentences apply to the particular case.

 You also have that ten-year gun ban where you're not allowed to have a gun for ten years when it comes to your domestic violence cases.